QuocTrung810/Practical_Exercises/Programming_Methodology/Topic_01/README.md

 Because this is the fundamental course, so we need to learn some necessary programming knowledges such as how to install development enviroment, compile and run code by command lines.
 Besides, you can practice and memorize the syntaxes without recommendations, C programming language is the fundamental language, if you understand the basic knowledges of C programming language then you can learn other programming languages easily.
 Meanwhile, IDE is integrated many support tools such compiler, debugger, formater, etc. Almost IDE is development environment for professional programmer.

-In **codes** folder, we create a new file with name file is first_program.c.
+In **source_codes** folder, we create a new file with name file is first_program.c.
 In this file, you will paste below code into this file:

 ```C
 // first_program.c